 In addition to the duties of the FirstNet Authority, the Act also charged NTIA with establishing a grant program, the State and Local Implementation Grant Program (SLIGP), to assist state, regional, tribal, and local jurisdictions with planning activities to support the implementation of the NPSBN.
-As required by the Act, NTIA consulted with the FirstNet Authority in establishing the programmatic requirements for SLIGP.
 NTIA awarded \$116.5 million in grant funds to 54 state and territorial recipients between July 2013 and June 2014.
-The first round of grants (SLIGP 1.0) expired February 28, 2018.
-Many recipients expended their grant funds at a lower rate of spending than NTIA anticipated.
-NTIA used the unspent funds from SLIGP 1.0 to award a new grant program, SLIGP 2.0, in March 2018.
-SLIGP 2.0 grants, totaling \$33.3 million, were awarded to 46 states and territories for planning activities to support implementation of the NPSBN.
-The original SLIGP period of performance had the grant awards end February 29, 2020, but all grants received a no-cost extension to extend the awards to the end by March 31, 2021, at the latest.
+NTIA awarded a second round of grants to 46 states and territories totaling \$33.3 million, known as SLIGP 2.0, in March 2018.
+All SLIGP 2.0 awards are now closed.

 Additionally, the Act provides the NHTSA and NTIA with \$115 million for grants to improve 911 services.
 In August 2019, the agencies awarded 36 grants to states and two tribal grant recipients totaling \$109,250,000.
 The period of performance for the grant program ends on March 31, 2022.
-Grant applicants should continue to monitor current federal actions affecting broadband and 911 programs funded through the Act.
+Grant applicants should continue to monitor current federal actions affecting broadband and 911 programs funded through the Act.36